surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-PSSession.md

 An ID is an integer that uniquely identifies the user-managed sessions in the current session.
 It is easier to remember and type than the **InstanceId**, but it is unique only within the current session.
-The ID of a session is stored in the **ID** property of the session.
+The ID of a session is stored in the **Id** property of the session.

 ```yaml
 Type: System.Int32[]